"We are here and you are at the front of our minds."

-That is the message from Bay of Plenty Civil Defence group controller Clinton Naude today.
+That is the message from Bay of Plenty Civil Defence group controller Clinton Naude.

 "In times of difficulty, Kiwis want to feel like they are doing something and they want to know local officials are getting ready.
-But unlike earthquake or flood responses, a lot of the work being done for Covid-19 doesn't involve sandbags or high-vis clothing."
+But unlike earthquake or flood responses, a lot of the work being done for Covid-19 doesn't involve things like sandbags or high-vis clothing," he said.

-Naude said one important thing people could do this time was to download the Covid tracing app and start using it immediately to record their movements.
+Naude said one important thing people could do this time is to download the Covid tracing app and start using it immediately to record their movements.

 "We have many different iwi in our rohe and a wide range of economic and social circumstances.
 The app will help speed up contact tracing if you have come into contact with a person who has tested positive."

-Bay of Plenty Civil Defence Emergency Management Group is made up of all seven of the region's councils and works closely with iwi, police, emergency services, district health boards and central government.
+Bay of Plenty Civil Defence Emergency Management Group is made up of all seven of the region's councils and works closely with iwi, police, emergency services, DHBs and central government.

 "Like everyone, we are preparing for what may happen and we will be here to support the people of our region along with all our partners who are committed to the same goal."